Last updated on October 12th, 2021 -

 How to reduce UPS, FedEx, and DHL Canadian brokerage fees

 If you send the shipment DDU, there isn’t much you can do to lower brokerage fees.
 The carrier or broker is the one charging the fees to the importer and the importer doesn’t have those fees negotiated.
 However, if you send the shipment DDP (and collect duties, taxes, and fees from your Canadian customer at checkout), you can directly negotiate some of these fees.

 Below are a few tips on how to reduce Canadian brokerage fees when you send a shipment DDP.

 1. Eliminate the COD fee

-Bill the duties and taxes to your shipper account; this will completely eliminate the COD fee, because the duties and taxes are billed to your shipper account with your carrier
+Bill the duties and taxes to your shipper account (DDP); this will completely eliminate the COD fee because the duties and taxes are billed to your shipper account with your carrier.

-Both UPS and FedEx will negotiate the entry fee; however, you may have to work with their brokerage team in Canada.
-Again, you only have to worry about this if you send a shipment ground to Canada, because the air shipment to Canada does not incur an entry fee.
+Entry fees only apply to ground shipments to Canada.
+Both UPS and FedEx can negotiate the entry fee (DHL does not have a ground service); however, you may have to work with their brokerage team in Canada.
+Again, you only have to worry about this if you send a shipment ground to Canada because the air shipments to Canada do not incur entry fees.